Ethera56/chrome-shark/README.md

 This is the code, images, script and style needed to display the Chrome-Shark home page

 It also contains the release/minified version of the app

+For more details go : https://github.com/Tareck117/chrome-shark/
+or : tareck117.github.io/chrome-shark